 This fund serves as the primary operating fund of the District.
 All general tax revenues and other receipts that are not allocated by law or by contractual agreement to another fund are accounted for in this fund.
-Local ad valorem taxes, the Florida Education Finance Program (FEFP), and selected State categorical programs constitute primary the resources of the General Fund.
-Daily operational costs, such as personnel salaries and benefits, materials and supplies, pupil transportation, maintenance, security, and utilities are also reflected in this fund.
+Local ad valorem taxes. the Florida Education Finance Program (FEFP), and selected State categorical programs constitute the primary resources of the General Fund.
+Daily operational costs, such as personnel salaries and benefits, materials and supplies. ligug transportation. maintenance, security, and utilities are also reflected in this fund.

-The General Fund budget for the 2021-22 school year is \$2,668.3 million, an increase of \$45 million, or 1.72%, from the 2020-21 adopted budget.
-State and Federal sources account for 50.1% of the total revenue, with Local sources comprising another 49.9%.
-The FEFP
+The General Fund budget for the 2021-22 school year is \$2,675.7 million, an increase of \$52.4 million, or 2.00%, from the 2020-21 budget.
+State and Federal sources account for 50.3% of the total revenue, with Local sources comprising